njeriolenkere/Smart-IoT-Connected-Lake/README.md

 *Figure 5: Steps of updating firmware on Pycom device*

-### Step 4: Setting up Atom and install Pymakr
-Open Atom go to file->settings->install->search for Pymakr and then install it.
-Step by step guide on [how to install Pymaker in Atom (here)](https://docs.pycom.io/gettingstarted/software/atom/).

 ### Step 3: Firmware update Error!
 Failed to connect to ESP32: Timed out waiting for packet header.
 If you get this error dont worry.
 Try booting your device.
 Click on buton 1 then click on button 2 as showned in the picture below.

 ![NJERI_OLENKERE](https://github.com/user-attachments/assets/1b26ae3f-18a3-4552-8640-08112b6ee8e2)

-*Figure 5 a: How to safe boot*
+*Figure 5 a: How to safe boot Pycom device*

+### Step 4: Setting up Atom and install Pymakr
+Open Atom go to file->settings->install->search for Pymakr and then install it.
+Step by step guide on [how to install Pymaker in Atom (here)](https://docs.pycom.io/gettingstarted/software/atom/).

 ### Step 5: Upload code
 On Atom, go to File-> add Project Folder